 A car accident can cause an abundance of anxiety for the victim and their loved ones.
 There is often emotional or psychological trauma in addition to physical injuries.
 When injuries require surgery or hospitalization, the financial stress can be overwhelming for the victim.
-Hospital stays can cost thousands of dollars each day.
+If you are hospitlized after a car accident, it can cost thousands of dollars each day.
 However, there are no standard rates for services because costs depend on many factors.
 This makes it virtually impossible for patients to know their actual costs until they get the final bill.
 Hospital costs will depend on the following factors:

 - Type of hospital or medical provider used